sangoandco/sango-and-co/README.md

-# Sango & Co.
-Project Overview
+# Moses Sangobiyi Project Overview

 This is a full stack application built on a MERN STACK
 * MongoDb